frontendnorth/fen/src/_speakers/peter-aitken.md

 ---
 Peter is a recovering conference organiser ([ScotlandJS](http://scotlandjs.com/) and [ScotlandCSS](http://scotlandcss.com/)) who now focuses his community work on Global Diversity CFP Day!

-By day he is an agile Ruby and JavaScript developer working with the awesome team at [Litmus](https://litmus.com/).
+By day he is an agile Ruby and JavaScript developer.

 By night he can be found learning mandolin and helping with homework.